 Figure 4: Schematic of the run method of a coupled application, with an "Atmosphere" and an "Ocean" Gridded Component running sequentially with an "Atm-Ocean Coupler."
 The top-level "Hurricane Model" Gridded Component contains the sequencing information and time advancement loop.
-The AppDriver, Coupler, and all Gridded Components are distributed over nine PETs.
+The application driver, Coupler, and all Gridded Components are distributed over nine PETs.

 Figure 5: Schematic of the run method of a coupled application, with an "Atmosphere" and an "Ocean" Gridded Component running concurrently with an "Atm-Ocean Coupler."
 The top-level "Hurricane Model" Gridded Component contains the sequencing information and time advancement loop.
-The AppDriver, Coupler, and top-level "Hurricane Model" Gridded Component are distributed over nine PETs.
-The "Atmosphere" Gridded Component is distributed over three PETs and the "Ocean" Gridded Component is distributed over six PETs.
+The application driver, Coupler, and top-level "Hurricane Model" Gridded Component are distributed over nine PETs.
+The "Atmosphere" Gridded Component is distributed over six PETs.